UPDATED JANUARY 2016

 Stay off-site to save money

 The conventional Disney wisdom is “stay at a Disney property.”
-It’s hard to beat the convenience, early entry and Disney magic at the Disneyland Hotel, Grand Californian and other Disney properties.
+It’s hard to beat the convenience, early entry and Disney magic at the Disneyland Hotel, Grand Californian and Paradise Pier.
 However, staying at a Disney property is not as big an advantage at Disneyland as Walt Disney World.
 You can save a lot of money by staying off-property.
-Several nearby hotels offer economical family-size rooms and suites.
+Several nearby hotels offer economical family-size rooms and suites within walking distance or a short shuttle ride from the park.

-You can find an off-property hotel across the street from Disneyland’s main gates, or choose from many others nearby that provide a shuttle or are on the Anaheim Resort Transit line.
-Furthermore, there is no FASTPASS advantage to staying on-site.
-Disneyland has not yet switched to FASTPASS+, which gives extra line privileges to on-site guests.
+So far, there is no FASTPASS advantage to staying on-site.
+Disneyland has not yet switched to FASTPASS+, which gives extra privileges to on-site guests.

 Use a shuttle service

 Most local hotels offer a shuttle service to Disneyland, or are on the ART route.
 ART stands for Anaheim Resort Transit, and it runs from many local hotels to Disneyland about every 20 minutes.
-If you do not use a shuttle, you will need to pay to park in one of the Disneyland parking lots and then you will take a shuttle anyway.
-If you are staying near the park, it is often more convenient and economical to use the hotel’s shuttle service.
+If you do not use a shuttle, you will need to pay to park in one of the Disneyland parking lots and then you will probably take a shuttle anyway.
+It is often more convenient and inexpensive to use the hotel’s shuttle service or ART.

 If you use ART, you can buy single ride, single-day or multi-day passes.
 Children under age 3 ride free.
 ART will take you to and from the Convention Center, Angel Stadium, and many other popular local attractions.
 It also has beach service on weekends.
 Learn more about ART at www.rideart.org.

 Need a place to stay?
-We have recently stayed on-property at the Grand Californian and off-property at the Anaheim Hilton Garden Inn, which is just down the street from Disneyland.
+We have recently stayed on-property at the Grand Californian and off-property at the Anaheim Hilton Garden Inn, which is just down the street.
 Both are good options!
 Click the links to read my reviews.

 Want the best price on a Disneyland hotel and tickets?
 We use Get Away Today.
 Nobody knows Disneyland better, and if you find a better price on the same package, they’ll beat it by $10.